 Trademark Consent to Use Agreement — only one Dupont factor

-Consent agreements relate to only one of the 13 Dupont factors 4 The agreement is but one part of the full duPont analysis used by courts to assess the likelihood of confusion.
+Consent agreements relate to only one of the 13 Dupont factors In re E. I. du Pont de Nemours & Co., 476 F.2d 1357, 177 USPQ 563 (CCPA 1973).
+The agreement is but one part of the full duPont analysis used by courts to assess the likelihood of confusion.

 The DuPont case does not make it a ‘given’ that experienced businessmen, in all cases, make an agreement countenancing each other’s concurrent use of the same or similar marks only in recognition of no likelihood of confusion of the public.
 One must look at all of the surrounding circumstances, as in DuPont, to determine if the consent reflects the reality of no likelihood of confusion in the marketplace, or if the parties struck a bargain that may be beneficial to their own interests, regardless of confusion of the public.

-In Part 2 we will examine drafting guidelines to insure a fully Dressed Consent Agreements, and how to avoid the “Naked Consent.”
+In Part 2 we will examine drafting guidelines to insure fully Dressed Consent Agreements, and how to avoid “Naked Consent.”